Austio/learning/ElasticSearch/relevant-search/08_RelevantFeedback.md

 ##### Search Completion
 Unsure Rich Results, Timely Completions and Suggestions with results

+As a general rule, don't replace the users query with a `did you mean` query UNLESS it is a 0 results query

 Goal to usher user to better search queries.
 Users intuitively type, reformulate and occasionally select the result
  - Users expect fast feedback, without speed the user will continue without aid